Accreditations and History

 The Law School has operated continuously since that date, except for the period 1943-46, when World War II interrupted its operation.
 It was led in the pre-war and post-war periods by Deans Thomas E. McDonald (1935-39), Abner E. Lipscomb (1940-41), and Leslie Jackson (1941-48).

-Baylor is one of nine accredited law schools in Texas.
+Baylor is one of ten accredited law schools in Texas.
 The Law School was approved by the ABA in 1931 and became a member of the AALS in 1938.
 Although its graduates comprise less than ten percent of Texas lawyers, they have had and continue to have an important and disproportionately great impact on government, the judiciary, and the legal profession.
 Baylor Law School graduates include many current and former statewide officeholders in Texas, many past presidents of the State Bar of Texas, and judges serving at all levels of the state judiciary and on the federal bench.
 Additionally, two presidents of the ABA since 1970 have been Baylor graduates.
 One of these was the distinguished Watergate special prosecutor, the late Leon Jaworski.
 Also a Baylor Law School graduate, the late William Sessions was former director of the Federal Bureau of Investigation.

 More on the history of Baylor Law School can be found here.